 Intrinsic vs. Extrinsic Motivation

-Step #2: Developing a Strong Sense of Self
+Step #2: Develop a Strong Sense of Self

-Building on that last point about how to stop seeking validation, one of the best things you can do for yourself is to know what some of your common stumbling blocks are and again, challenge yourself on those as well.
+Building on that last point about how to stop seeking validation, one of the best things you can do for yourself is to know what some of your common stumbling blocks are that are sources of your validation seeking and again, challenge yourself on those as well.

 - What I like to call the “shoulds” or “supposed tos,” trying to live up to other people’s expectations for you is never going to work.
 That’s because there are WAY too many of them and they are always going to conflict.
 Instead, try deciding for yourself who you want to be and how you want to live.